d.MBA: 6-week online MBA for Designers

 6. How do I apply for the d.MBA?

-d.MBA application is simple.
-Once the applications are opened, you need to fill out a simple form, introducing yourself and why you want to join d.MBA.
-Based on that, we will choose 25 participants and invite you to join the course and make the payment.
+Once the applications are opened (January 2019), you will need to fill out a simple form, introducing yourself and why you want to join d.MBA.
+Based on that, we will choose 30 participants and invite you to join the course and make the payment.

 7. What are criteria for choosing participants?